NathanBunge/SpreadsheetApp/README.md

 **Circular reference checking:** Cells that reference themselves or reference a cycle of cells will display an error text message to avoid circular references.

-### Exspression Tree
+### Cell Equations
-For cell texts that have "=" and also include oporators such ad addition or subtraction, an exspression tree is built to calculate the value for those cells.
+**Expression Tree:** For cell texts that have "=" and also include oporators such ad addition or subtraction, an exspression tree is built to calculate the value for those cells.

-#### Prefix/Postfix conversion
-Text strings that need exspression trees are first converted to prefix notation to ensure proper order of oporations in the expsression tree.
+**Prefix/Postfix conversion:** Text strings that need exspression trees are first converted to prefix notation to ensure proper order of oporations in the expsression tree.

 ### Undo/Redo
 All text anc color changes by the users are saved as commands.
 This allows the users to under or redo a command simply by calling the top command on the command stack.

 ### Saving to XML
-#### Cell equations
-#### Cell colors
+Users can click a button that saves all the cell data to an XML file, which can then be loaded to keep progress.

 ## GRASP patterns
 ### Information exspert